meetqy/tabmain/src/content/blog/roman-numerals-1-199.md

 description: List of Roman numerals from 1 to 199 with their decimal equivalents.
 ---

+List of Roman numerals from 1 to 199 with their decimal equivalents.

 | Decimal | Roman   | Decimal | Roman    | Decimal | Roman     |
 | ------- | ------- | ------- | -------- | ------- | --------- |
 | 1       | I       | 51      | LI       | 101     | CI        |